trws/flux-security/doc/man5/flux-config-security-imp.rst

    The run table consists of a dictionary of tables, each of which configures a new ``flux-imp run`` command.
-In the common case the sub-tables might be ``[run.prolog]`` and ``[run.epilog]``, but arbitrary commands can also be placeed here, for example if a node health check script or other command needs to be run with privileges.
+In the common case the sub-tables might be ``[run.prolog]`` and ``[run.epilog]``, but arbitrary commands can also be placed here, for example if a node health check script or other command needs to be run with privileges.

 Each sub-table under ``[run]`` further supports the following keys: